beloitcollegecomputerscience/CommunityActionProject/Documentation/04_Token_Management.md

 <br />

-* To make tokens in bulk, prepare a .csv spreadsheet with three columns beginning with _firstname_, _lastname_, and _email_.
+* To make tokens in bulk, prepare a spreadsheet (**saved as a .csv file**) with three columns beginning with _firstname_, _lastname_, and _email_.
 Fill out these columns with the information of the recipients of the survey.
 * The spreadsheet should resemble:

 <br />